 - Expenses / Optimize How Money is Spent

 Everyone’s path to acquiring Freedom Years will be unique, but all must learn to conquer the above key focus areas to succeed in reaching it.

 My Income Journey so far…

 Unfortunately college wasn’t the fun experience I had expected.
 Since I was the first in my family to go, I had no reference point, and no guiding advice.
-This was of course before Google was around to answer any questions your mind could come up with.
 The reason it wasn’t fun, was because I found myself working close to 30 hours per week while taking on a full course load in a demanding program, which left no time for anything else.